RomanovskiiArsenii/cv/README.md

 # cv
-This website showcases my CV.

-Adapted to different screen sizes, looks best on desktop.
-Designed as an example WEB project.
-Right now, I am unfamiliar with JavaScript and have only a basic knowledge of HTML and CSS.
-As I progress through HTML CSS and JavaScript, I will make improvements and expand the site.
+Personal CV Website

+Developed and designed a personal portfolio website showcasing information,  skills, work experience, contact details, and certifications.

+Implemented a user-friendly interface.
+Ensured seamless adaptability and responsiveness for various mobile devices.
+Looks best on desktop.

+Utilized HTML and CSS to construct the initial design and layout.
+The project is currently a part of ongoing learning in HTML and CSS.
+Future enhancements and functionality improvements are planned for JavaScript learning.
+The website is hosted and version-controlled on GitHub.

+Conceptualized and executed the design of the website from scratch.
+Designed layouts, color schemes, and visual elements to reflect personal style.

 The site contains several big images, which can take a long time to load on a poor Internet connection.
 Despite this, I made the decision to maintain them as they are a crucial component of the design.

-The browser won't allow the intro audio until you return to the main page from a secondary page (such as certificates).
+A browser won't allow an intro audio until you return to the main page from a secondary page (such as certificates).
 This is the policy of all major browsers.